List of Dublin postal districts: Dublin 2 (D2)

 Dublin 2 includes most of the city centre south of the River Liffey and takes in areas around Merrion Square, Trinity College, Temple Bar, Grafton Street, St Stephen's Green, Dame Street, and Leeson Street.
 Dublin 2 also covers the Grand Canal Dock and the City Quay areas.
 Dublin 2 is the location of a number of government departments and addresses such as Leinster House, Government Buildings, and the Mansion House.
 The borders of Dublin 2 are the Liffey in the north, the Grand Canal to the south and east and Aungier, Wexford and Camden Streets to the west.

 Dublin 3 (D3)

-Dublin 3 includes areas such as Ballybough, North Strand, Clonliffe, Clontarf, Dollymount, East Wall (including East Point), Fairview, most of Killester, and Marino.
+Dublin 3 includes areas such as Ballybough, North Strand, Clonliffe, Clontarf, Dollymount, East Wall (including East Point), Fairview, parts of Drumcondra, most of Killester, and Marino.

 Dublin 4 (D4)

 The Dublin Docklands span D1, D2, and pockets of D4.

 Dublin 4 includes Ballsbridge, Belfield, Donnybrook, Irishtown, Merrion, Pembroke, Ringsend and Sandymount and contains the RDS grounds, Aviva Stadium (formerly Lansdowne Road stadium), and many embassies.
 Long considered the city's wealthiest postcode, "Dublin 4" has acquired its own socio-economic identity.